ryssbowh/craft-themes/DEVELOPERS.md

 ### Template cache

 Template resolution will be cached by default on environments where devMode is disabled.
-So it's a good idea to clear these cache when deploying to a production environment : `./craft clear-caches/themes-template-cache`
+If you create new templates and deploy to a production environment, clear the cache : `./craft clear-caches/themes-template-cache`

 It can be overriden by creating the `config/themes.php` file :